Supreme Court Jurisdiction

 Richard Christopher Refshauge was commissioned as a Judge of the ACT Supreme Court on 8 January 2008 and on 15 January 2008 Hilary Ruth Penfold was appointed to the Supreme Court bench.

 There have been four Masters of the Supreme Court.
 Mr Alan Eugene Hogan was appointed the first Master in January 1990 followed by Mr Terence Connolly in February 1996, and Mr David Harper who was appointed on 7 April 2003 and retired on 21 May 2013.
-Currently, Mr David Mossop now fills this position having commenced duties on 22 May 2013.
+Mr David Mossop commenced duties on 22 May 2013 and changed title to Associate Judge with the commencement of the Courts Legislation Amendment Act 2015 on 21 April 2015.